Atelfo/Atelfo.github.io/_posts/2023-05-17-intelligence-as-efficient-model-building.md

 <br>
 This formula is similar to [Newton's law of cooling](https://en.wikipedia.org/wiki/Newton%27s_law_of_cooling), which states that *"The rate of heat loss of a body is directly proportional to the difference in the temperatures between the body and its environment"*.
 This learning rate equation suggests a statement like *"The rate of learning is directly proportional to the accuracy of an organism's model of its environment"*.
 I don't know if this comparison is actually valid, but it seems like an interesting analogy and there's a long history of links between information theory and thermodynamics[^63].
 This would imply that intelligence is analogues to the [heat transfer coefficient](https://en.wikipedia.org/wiki/Heat_transfer_coefficient), in other words, it's a variable which determines how quickly information is conducted away from a system during the learning process (or a knowledge acquisition rate).

-Similarly to Newton's cooling law, this equation can be reformulated in terms of an exponential function that shows the amount of information learned over time:
+Similarly to Newton's cooling law, this equation can be reformulated as an exponential function that shows the amount of information learned over time:
 <br>
 $$\text{Information learned at time t} = H(\text{Observations}_\tau) -  H(\text{Observations}_\tau) \cdot e^{-gt}$$
 <br>